This is a battle of two critically acclaimed industry standards when it comes to studio monitoring equipment.

 - Do you want a more bassy sound?
 M50x.

 - Clearer highs and more balanced mids?
 MDR-7506.

 The Sony MDR-7506 is at a lower price point at less than 100 USD than the ATH-M50x’s price, which usually floats around the 150 USD price range.

 Frequently Asked Questions

 There are probably a few questions that you still have lingering in your mind.
-Let’s try to answer some of these questions.
+Let me try to answer some of those questions.

 What Is an Audiophile?

-From the word audio meaning sound, and the suffix -phile from the Greek philos, to love, it simply is someone who is passionate about sound quality.
+From the word audio meaning sound, and the suffix -phile from the Greek philos meaning, to love, it simply is someone who is passionate about sound quality.

 What Is a Headphone Driver?